Unwilling Emigrants

 Unwilling Emigrants is a book by Alexandra Hasluck.
 It is both a general study of Western Australia's convict era, and a biography of a particular convict, William Sykes.
 First published in 1959 by Oxford University Press in Melbourne, it was for many years the only published history of the era.
-It was republished in 1991 by Fremantle Arts Centre Press.
+One of eleven books that Hasluck wrote, it was republished in 1991 by Fremantle Arts Centre Press.

-It was one of eleven books that Hasluck wrote.

 It also was produced in other formats.